expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ## Asset Response

 An asset hosted at a particular URL MUST NOT be changed.
-Client-library's with stale updates may still require old assets.
+Client-libraries with stale updates may still require old assets.

 ### Headers

-The asset MUST be served with an asset compressed in compliance with the clients encoding request.
-The asset MUST be include a content-type header set to the mime type of the asset defined in the manifest.
+The asset MUST be served with an asset compressed in compliance with the client's encoding request.
+The asset MUST include a content-type header set to the mime type of the asset defined in the manifest.
 For example:
 ```
 content-encoding: br